yonatanlou/QumranNLP/README.md

 - Clustering within scroll -
   - Use the GNN (unsupervised) embeddings.
   - Fix the labels for the clustering.
+  - Under the line:
     - SBERT - add functionality for sentence-transformers: https://huggingface.co/intfloat/e5-base-v2,https://huggingface.co/sentence-transformers/paraphrase-multilingual-MiniLM-L12-v2
     - BERT + fine-tuning by token for part-of-speech -
       - Our original idea is to combine BERT (semantic), trigram/tfidf (lexical) and starr (stylistic).
 The starr features are not good enough, but I thought of a new method that will create those features in a smarter way.
 I can fine tune the BEREL model, when my labels are part-of-speech or named-entity (token classification).
         Those new embeddings will act as the 'stylistic/morphological embeddings'.
         Then we can combine those embeddings with the raw BERT embeddings for single representation (mean pooling, MLP, or with graph).

 -----